 Help us explore the potential meanings behind “Nur,” the Arabic word that translates to “light” in English.
 Visit the Center for Creative Connections to contribute your thoughts about light to our community tree, and to see what other visitors have written.

 Shay Youngblood - Writer in Residence

-Throughout the Fall of 2013, writer-in-residence Shay Youngblood, gathered visitors' stories inspired by the painting Starry Crown, by John Biggers.
-These stories chronicle family traditions, oral histories, and knowledge passed down from important women in visitors' lives.
-Shay then reimagined these stories through the lens of a creative writer and presented them during the January Late Night event.
-A handful of the stories have now been made into audio recordings and will soon be available through the DMA.mobi smartphone tour.
+Throughout the fall of 2013, writer-in-residence Shay Youngblood gathered visitors' stories inspired by the painting Starry Crown, by John Biggers.
+These stories chronicle family traditions, oral histories and knowledge passed down from important women in visitors' lives.
+Youngblood then reimagined these stories through the lens of a creative writer and presented them during the January Late Night event.
+A handful of the stories have been made into audio recordings and are available through the DMA.mobi smartphone tour.